Data Centers in Florence

 The local network environment is purpose-built to support regional enterprise requirements and high-capacity backhaul to Italy’s larger peering hubs.

-Carrier Density & Carrier Neutrality: Carrier count: over 15 as of September 2025.
-The market provides a healthy mix of 15–25 national and international providers, ensuring competitive transport options and resilient multi-homed configurations.
+Carrier Density & Carrier Neutrality: Carrier count: over 2.
+The market provides a specialized selection of national and international providers as of September 2025.
+This ensures competitive transport options and resilient multi-homed configurations for regional businesses.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
-While native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure are not physically located in Florence, enterprises typically access these services via private transport or wavelength services to the Milan hub.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
+While native on-ramps are not physically located in Florence, enterprises access major cloud services via private transport or wavelength services to the Milan hub.

 Power Analysis